 What Is The Difference Between Medium And Large Breed Dogs?

 Different sources offer different definitions of what makes a breed large or medium based on weight.
-Royal Canine defines a medium breed dog as 24 to 55 pounds and a large dog to be over 55 pounds.
+Royal Canin defines a medium breed dog as 23 to 55 pounds and a large dog to be over 55 pounds.
 According to Pet Place, medium breed dogs weigh from 35 to 65 pounds and large breeds as those over 55 pounds.
-On the heavy end, Hills Pet defines small dogs as 20 pounds or less, and dogs over 60 pounds Dogs weighing around 20 pounds or less are generally considered small, and any breed over 60 pounds is usually considered a large dog.
+On the heavy end, Hill's Pet Nutrition defines small dogs as 21 pounds or less, with any breed between 55 to 110 pounds considered a large dog.

 Just like weight definitions, the height distinction between a medium and large breed dog will vary based on who you ask.
-Your Purebred Puppy describes medium breeds as those 18 to 22 inches tall and large breeds as those over 22 inches tall at the shoulders.
-When defining a large- or medium-sized dog, height is less likely to be taken into account as dogs can be tall and thin or short and stocky.
+For example, Dogster describes medium breeds as having an average height of 12 to 24 inches tall.
+However, when defining a large- or medium-sized dog, height is less likely to be taken into account as dogs can be tall and thin or short and stocky.

-After all, bulldogs, considered to be a medium breed by most people since they weigh 40 to 50 pounds, butt hey are only 14 to 15-inches tall according to AKC breed standards.
-On the other hand, the AKC standards for salukis say they should weigh 40 to.
-65 pounds, but the males stand 23 to 28 inches tall.
-Both bulldogs and salukis would be considered medium dogs by most people but based solely on their height; these two breeds would be considered small and large, respectively.
+After all, bulldogs are considered to be a medium breed by most people since they weigh 40 to 50 pounds, but they are only 14 to 15 inches tall according to AKC breed standards.
+On the other hand, the AKC standards for salukis say they should weigh 40 to 65 pounds, but the males stand 23 to 28 inches tall.
+Both bulldogs and salukis are considered medium-sized dogs by many.

 Medium dog characteristics

-Medium dogs are the most popular breeds in America due both to the sheer number of breeds that fall into this weight range and due to the benefits associated with their breed size.
-While small breeds are often considered fearful and large breeds are prone to many health problems; medium breeds tend to be more physically and mentally healthy.
-A large number of medium dogs were bred to be herders or hunters, which means that while they may need less space to live based on their size, they still can be high energy and may need lots of walks.
+Medium dogs are some of the most popular breeds in America due both to the sheer number of breeds that fall into this weight range and due to the benefits associated with their size.
+Small breeds are often considered fearful and large breeds are prone to many health problems; thus some medium breeds may be more physically and mentally healthy (this will always vary from dog to dog).
+A number of medium dogs were bred to be herders or hunters, which means that while they may need less space to live based on their size, they still can be high energy and may require lots of walks.

 Large dog characteristics